 Concepts and techniques of elementary statistics, with an emphasis on working with scientific data and understanding the role of variability.
 Topics include descriptive statistics, data visualization, probability distributions, simulation, experimental design, confidence intervals, hypothesis testing, analysis-of-variance, regression, and the use of modern computational tools in statistics.
 This course is designed for prospective Science, Technology, Engineering, or Mathematics (STEM) majors or anyone interested in a more scientific introduction to statistics.
-Students who have successfully completed MAT163, MAT248, MIS379, PSY215, or SOC362 cannot enroll in MAT164.
+Students who have successfully completed MAT163, MAT248, MIS379, PSY215, or SOC362 may not register for credit in MAT164.